experimaestro/experimaestro-ir/docs/source/letor/index.rst

 ----------------

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

-   samplers
-   trainers
-   optimization
+   pointwise
+   pairwise
+   distillation
+   mlm

-Learning to rank is handled by various classes :
+Learning to rank is handled by various classes.
+Some are located in the :ref:`learning module <Learning>`.

-- the learner is the main class that runs the full process
-- learner listeners are used for validation
-- trainers that iterate over batches of data

-The main class is the Learner task.

-.. autoxpmconfig:: xpmir.learning.learner.Learner
-.. autonamedtuple:: xpmir.learning.learner.LearnerOutput

 Listeners
 =========

-Listeners can be used to monitor the learning process

-.. autoxpmconfig:: xpmir.learning.learner.LearnerListener
-   :members: __call__

 .. autoxpmconfig:: xpmir.letor.learner.ValidationListener